1. DNS Overview

 - It always goes directly to the source, so no one DNS server fully knows where you are going

-Note that this is different than DNS Over VPN.
+Note that this is different than DNS Over VPN, which is part of Firewalla VPN Client.
 For Unbound over VPN, all your DNS requests will be sent over the VPN Client of your choosing, but all of your content will still go directly over your ISP connection.
+With Firewalla VPN Client you are sending content over your VPN and optionally DNS as well.

 2.7.2 DNS over HTTPS